ryrob30/mobile-services.en/help/using/gs/gs-signin.md

 1. You will be redirected to the Enterprise sign-in page.

 >[!IMPORTANT]
 >
-   >If you click **[!UICONTROL Facebook]** or **[!UICONTROL Google]** to sign in, your Facebook and Google account email must match your Adobe ID or Enterprise ID account email that has access to Adobe Analytics.
-If your Facebook or Google email credentials do not match your Adobe or Enterprise ID user email, contact your Administrator.
+>If you click **[!UICONTROL Facebook]** or **[!UICONTROL Google]** to sign in, your Facebook and Google account email address must match the Adobe ID or Enterprise ID account email address that has access to Adobe Analytics.
+If your Facebook or Google email credentials do not match your Adobe or Enterprise ID user email address, contact your Administrator.

 ### Analytics ID